Representation & Cultural Memory

 we give things meaning by the way we represent them, and the principal means of representation in culture is language.
 By language, we do not only mean language in the strict sense of written or spoken words.
 We mean any system of representation – photography, painting, speech, writing, imaging through technology, drawing – which allows us to use signs and symbols to represent or re-present whatever exists in the world in terms of a meaningful concept, image or idea.
 2

-It is important to note the emphasis on the prefix of ‘re-’ in re-presenting here, which accentuates a sense of repetition, as if what is represented is simply a doubling, a mirroring of what was there before.
+It is important to note the emphasis on the prefix of ‘re-’ in re-presenting here, which accentuates a sense of repetition, as if a representation is simply a doubling, a mirroring of what was there before.
 In such an understanding, “the word representation or representation does sort of carry with it the notion that something was there already and, through the media, has been represented”.
 According to Stuart Hall, “this notion that somehow representation represents a meaning which is already there is a very common idea”, 3 but it is precisely this common understanding of representation that Hall aims to subvert.
 Instead, Cultural Studies insists that “meaning is constructed – given, produced – through cultural practices; it is not simply ‘found’ in things”.
 4

 A discourse is a group of statements which provide a language for talking about – i.e. a way of representing – a particular kind of knowledge about a topic.
 When statements about a topic are made within a particular discourse, the discourse makes it possible to construct the topic in a certain way.
 It also limits the other ways in which the topic can be constructed.
 5